Leadership is an Inside Job

 Cultivation of Creativity and care for the Inner Artist Child (using practices introduced in The Artists Way, by J Cameron, for example).

-Personal Vision and Value, exploring Call and Purpose
+Personal Vision and Values, and exploring Call and Purpose

 Self-Leadership and management, through the concepts of Personal Leadership and practical Energy Management